Soumo275/MapMyCrop_annam/README.md

 - Input classified area data (in binary format)
 - Enter user-supplied yield values
-- Estimate total yield based on area × yield
+- Estimate total acreage and yield based on total sample, and classified input image and yeld samples.
-- View and export results
+- View and save results

-It is designed to assist in agricultural planning by processing structured input data to produce fast, offline yield calculations.
+It is designed to assist in agricultural planning by processing structured input data to produce fast, offline acreage and yield calculations.

 ---